SoftwareAG/c8y-docs/src/documents/guides/cs/hello-world-basic.html.md

 **Dockerfile** defines what goes on in the environment inside a container:

-* Sets the working directory
+* sets the working directory

-* Copy all from an application directory to  the working directory
+* copy all from an application directory to the working directory

-* Sets the environment variable, in this case SERVER_PORT
+* sets the environment variable, in this case SERVER_PORT

-* Specifies what executable to run when the container starts
+* specifies what executable to run when the container starts

-## Windows
+## Building and deploying Hello World on Windows

-The building and deploying Hello World for Windows is similar to what was shown on Linux
+Building and deploying "Hello World" on Windows is similar to the way it is done for Linux.

-Download a script file to build a "hello world" app
+Download a script file to build a "Hello World" app.

 	Invoke-WebRequest  http://resources.cumulocity.com/cssdk/releases/microservicesdk-win-dev-9.1.0.zip -OutFile microservicesdk-win-dev-9.1.0.zip